madmimi/deferrer/README.md

 ```

-It will stack all defered executions per identifier until first timeout expires (5 seconds) and then it will only execute the last update for the expired identifier, calling the deferrer worker:
+It will stack all defered executions per identifier until first timeout expires (5 seconds) and then it will only process the last update for the expired identifier, calling the deferrer worker:

 ```ruby
 Deferrer.worker.call('Worker', 'update 3')